 Surface: Pavement and tarmac paths

-Early morning runners: This area is quiet before 7am and you basically have the paths to yourself.
+Before 7am, this area is very quiet and you essentially have the paths to yourself.
 By 8am, commuter traffic picks up along the main roads.

 What Should You Know About Running in Gibraltar's Heat?

 Summer in Gibraltar is hot.
-July and August average 28-32°C, and with the humidity from the sea it feels hotter.
-The Rock itself traps heat, and some routes (particularly the Mediterranean Steps and Upper Rock) have very little shade.
+Public weather data puts July and August regularly above 30°C, and with humidity from the sea it feels hotter.
+The Rock traps heat, and some routes, particularly the Mediterranean Steps and Upper Rock, have very little shade.

 The rules for summer running:

-- Go early.
+- Go early or late.
 Before 8am or after 7pm.
-Midday running between June and September is genuinely risky.
+Midday running between June and September carries real heat risk on exposed routes.

 - Carry water.
 There are very few fountains on the Rock.
 The one near the Apes' Den is reliable.
 Beyond that, bring your own.

 - Watch for the Levante.
 The easterly wind brings a thick cloud that sits on top of the Rock.
-It looks dramatic but actually keeps temperatures down.
-Levante days can be surprisingly pleasant for running, though the humidity is brutal.
+It looks dramatic but actually keeps temperatures down on the upper trails.
+Levante days can be surprisingly comfortable for running, though the humidity is high.

 - Sun cream on exposed routes.
 The Mediterranean Steps and the eastern coastal path have zero shade.
 You will burn.